rsr3rs/CSE455-bird-classification/README.md

 2. Another problem was that we were not saving optimizer and scheduler initially, but we realized the problem after getting a low accuracy after loading a saved model.
 Because of these issues, the first 22 epochs were discarded, and we retrained from the start.

+[^1]: Measured by how close the prediction is to the average vector.